blockdeep/otter/docs/Compatibility.md

-# 🔄 OTTER Compatibility Guide
+# 🔄 Otter Compatibility Guide

-This document explains how to ensure your dApp is **compatible** with the OTTER governance framework.
-OTTER provides a governance layer that integrates tightly with both smart contracts and the frontend UI.
+This document explains how to ensure your dApp is **compatible** with the Otter governance framework.
+Otter provides a governance layer that integrates tightly with both smart contracts and the frontend UI.
 To support real-time updates and seamless on-chain governance execution, certain **events and function definitions** are expected to follow a loosely enforced structure.

 ---

 ## 📡 How It Works

-- An **indexer** monitors the Sui blockchain for **specific governance events** emitted by contracts using OTTER.
+- An **indexer** monitors the Sui blockchain for **specific governance events** emitted by contracts using Otter.
 - The **UI layer** (governance dashboard) responds to these events and expects specific function names and parameter formats to drive workflows like proposal creation, voting, finalization, and execution.

 > ⚠️ You can modify or extend these interfaces slightly, but significant deviations may require frontend reconfiguration.